How to apply

 - You will be tested for tuberculosis and must undergo a health examination.

 - The Norwegian Organisation for Asylum Seekers (NOAS) will inform you about your rights and obligations as an asylum seeker.

-- You will get information about what it is important that you talk about in the asylum interview.
+- You will get information about what it is important that you talk about in the interview.

 - You will stay at the transit centre until you have been interviewed by the UDI.
 After the interview, you are moved to an ordinary asylum reception centre.

 - If you are under the age of 18 and are applying for protection without being accompanied by your parents, you are entitled to a representative.
 You will also be appointed a lawyer.

 - You will be offered an age examination.